Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Introduction

-Recognizing the significance of message repetition for transmission success, our goal is to maximize the probability of successful delivery of shared messages under strict resource limits.
-This objective is of practical importance in many IoT applications, particularly those involving critical monitoring tasks.
-For example, when multiple sensors detect the same fault in an industrial process, it is essential to ensure that the fault notification reaches its destination at least once.
+Recognizing the necessity of message repetition, our goal is to maximize the successful delivery probability of shared messages under strict resource limits.
+This is crucial in IoT applications like critical monitoring; for instance, when multiple sensors detect an industrial fault, the notification must reach its destination at least once.
 In these cases, traditional throughput-maximizing approaches are inefficient, as they assume each packet of individual node carries independent information; instead nodes must coordinate implicitly to guarantee at least one delivery per shared message.
-Achieving this goal becomes particularly challenging in dynamic environments where the set of nodes transmitting messages changes over time.
+Achieving this goal becomes challenging in dynamic environments where the set of nodes transmitting messages changes over time.
 Dynamic node activation patterns, which evolve probabilistically from one time slot to the next, result in constantly shifting active sets.
 This unpredictability is compounded by the fact that activation probabilities are neither known in advance nor static; they may depend on conditional relationships between nodes or emerge randomly.
 For example, a node may be more likely to be active if another correlated node is also active, or activations of two nodes may be independent of each other.
 Crucially, each node only knows its own activation status at any given moment, making real-time coordination with other nodes challenging.